emel-dir/head-first-geek-parenting/to_conf_orga.md

 parents where to get baby food close to your venue, bonus points for being able to answer questions wrt. to the type of baby food on sale.

+* Bonus points for telling parents about car seat regulations and how to get a taxi/ shuttle service from the airport with one.
+Extra bonus points for being able to point out play grounds, zoo, parks that are child friendly and telling where not to go.

+## On making life easier

+It helps to have some sort of food and drinks supply continuously (Froscon is famous for their VIP speaker/ organiser/ exhibitor lounge - really bread, water, apples, bananas and such help a great deal.

+It helps to have free entry for whoever is watching after the child.

+If the child is <2y and stays for meals it helps tremendously to have child highchairs, those from Ikea are stackable, you can put them under a shower to get them cleaned and super-cheap (10,- one chair) so I would not want one permanently at home they might be nice for conferences.

+A separate play room is nice - better yet in my experience: Have a Lego Duplo corner in the sponsoring area.
+Babysitter can stay close, other attendees will play as well, gives more time for uninterrupted chatting.

+Official babysitting services make sense really only starting at age of 3 or so I have been told - children will accept a babysitter, but only after some initial playtime with whoever they know already and the babysitter before.